Skip to main content

 Selecting Globals to Check

-All mirrored databases that exist when DataCheck is run are checked automatically; for information about controlling which globals and databases are checked, see Specifying Globals and Subscript Ranges to Check in this chapter.
+All mirrored databases that exist when DataCheck is run are checked automatically; for information about controlling which globals and databases are checked, see Specifying Globals and Subscript Ranges to Check.

 DataCheck Setup Procedure